-2007, with the exceptions of "forest fire" and "falling trees", which were shown to be of greater concern to 2018 respondents.
-In 2018, the highest rated concerns were "forest fire", "falling trees", and "loss of scenic/aesthetic quality".
-The lowest rated concerns for the area were "impact on livestock grazing", "loss of tourism and recreation opportunities", and "loss of community identity".
+2007, with the exception of "falling trees", which was shown to be of greater concern to 2018 respondents.
+In 2018, the highest rated concerns were "forest fire", "loss of scenic/aesthetic quality", and "falling trees".
+The lowest rated concerns for the area were "impact on livestock grazing", "loss of community identity", and "impact on property values".